-So, how can you help?
-Read on to find 19 ways you can be more sustainable this Earth Day, and every day.
+So, what can you do to help?
+Read on to find 19 ways you can be more sustainable this month, and every month.

 1. Recycle at home

-If you don’t already, make sure you recycle at home.
-Visit your local council’s website to find out what recycling services are available in your area, as requirements can vary.
+If you don’t already, see if you can start recycling at home.
+Visit your local council’s website to find out what recycling services are available in your area, as the types of products that can be recycled, and how they need to be separated, can vary by council.

 2. Make your next meal plant-based

-Animal products can be hugely resource intensive, requiring large amounts of land and water, and contributing to greenhouse gas emissions.
+Animal products can be hugely resource intensive, requiring large amounts of land and water – not just for the animals themselves, but also for the crops that feed them – and contributing to greenhouse gas emissions.
 So, for your next meal, why not try going plant-based?

 Just swapping a normal burger to a plant-based version generates 90% less greenhouse gases, has 99% less water impact and 93% less impact on land use.
 There are plenty of vegan and plant-based recipes around online - check out @woon.heng, @deliciouslyella and @rachelama_ for some amazing cooking inspiration!